 You may, however, save up ECTS in order for you not to have to pass 45 ECTS the following academic year.
 You may e.g. pas 60 ECTS in an academic year.
 This means that you need only pass 30 ECTS the following year..

 Maximum Period of Study

 There is a limit to how long you may take to complete your studies.
 This means that if you were enrolled on September 1st 2015 or later the following applies to you:

-• in the Bachelor’s programme you may spend 1 additional year beyond the standard period of study (stipulated time), to complete your programme.
+• On the Bachelor’s programme you may spend an additional one year after the maximum period of study (stipulated time) to complete your programme.

-• in the Master’s programme you may spend an additional 6 months beyond the standard period of study (stipulated time), to complete your programme.
+• On the Master’s programme you may spend an additional 6 months after the maximum period of study, to complete your programme.

 If you were admitted before September 1st 2015, special deadlines apply.